How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 • Signs of a previous heart attack

-• Electrolyte imbalances (like low potassium)
+• Electrolyte imbalances (such as low potassium)

 • Structural changes in the heart